Poems in Blood

-Four character voices.
-Four pieces of truth.
-One story that refuses to stay hidden.
+Four voices.
+Four fractures.
+One story that refuses to stay buried.

 Dr. Stevens (Thomas)